6 Liters How Many Milliliters

 • Liter (L): The liter is a unit of volume in the metric system.
 It's defined as the volume of a cube with sides of 10 centimeters (cm) each.
 Think of it as a convenient size for everyday measurements – a typical soda bottle holds around 2 liters.

 • Milliliter (mL): The milliliter is a subunit of the liter.
 The prefix "milli" means one-thousandth (1/1000).
-Therefore, one milliliter is one-thousandth of a liter.
+That's why, one milliliter is one-thousandth of a liter.
 This makes it ideal for measuring smaller quantities of liquids, such as medicine dosages or ingredients in recipes.

 Converting 6 Liters to Milliliters: The Calculation